Titans vs. Bills: 5 questions with Buffalo Rumblings

-Matthew Warren of Buffalo Rumblings, who like the rest of the Bills fanbase is a geography denier, was nice enough to answer 5 questions about the Buffalo Bills for us.
-There is no doubt this game is going to be a huge challenge for the Tennessee Titans.
+Matthew Warren of Buffalo Rumblings, who like the rest of the Bills fanbase is a geography denier, was nice enough to answer five questions about the Buffalo Bills for us.
+There is no doubt this game is going to be a huge challenge for the Tennessee Titans, especially as DraftKings Sportsbook has them at 10-point underdogs.
 Check out what Matt had to say:

 1. It sure didn’t look like the Bills missed Brian Daboll in the opener.
 Do you think his loss will be a significant one this season?